Robin has been a writer for over 10 years and travels extensively with her puggle, Lucy.

 I cannot stress this section enough.

-If this is your first time travelling with a service dog, you are probably fearful of the unknown or the 'what ifs.'
-But, you don't want to attract undue attention by your body language, and you know how dogs clue into the owner's anxiety.
-Move slowly, even if there is a crush of people behind you, they can wait or change lanes.
-Keep the dog on a very short leash, be calm and open to service personnel who will most likely ask you to move out of line for a special check.
+Keep the dog on a very short leash, and be calm and open to security personnel who will most likely ask you to move out of line for a special check.
 At that point, knowing my purse and computer are going to proceed on the conveyor belt with no supervision, I ask if my belongings could be removed and brought to me so that I can keep an eye on them.
-I have not had a case where airport personnel are not accomidating - although I'm sure it's happened somewhere.
-Most likely, you will then be asked to remove the dogs collar and harness, step back, and walk through the metal detector with your dog in hand or under arm.
-Again, hopefully, you've thought ahead: avoid wearing metal on your body or on the dog - there's no need for undue stress.

 Service Dog Apparel and Identification

 Service dog apparel and identification are not currently required by the ADA, but I have found that lots of misunderstandings and explanations can be avoided by a simple, bright vest worn by your dog that says "Service Dog."
-This clues airline personnel for the issue at hand and also answers a lot of questions for other travelers who wonder why you get to travel with your dog when they had to check their dog into the luggage area of the plane.
+This visually clues airline personnel of the issue at hand and also answers a lot of questions for other travelers who wonder why you get to travel with your dog when they had to check their dog into the luggage area of the plane.

-The average traveler, unlike airline personnel, are not trained as to what questions they are allowed to ask and what questions they are not.
+The average traveler, unlike airline personnel, is not trained as to what questions they are allowed to ask and what questions they are not.
 So, just be prepared with an answer for adults and children, again focusing on what the dog can do, not what ailment you have.